The Level One Waiver is a good fit for people who do not need many paid support staff to provide services.

 - Community and Residential Respite

 These services alone or in a combination never can be more than $7,500 within a three-year period.

 - Assistive Technology

-Payment for emergency assistance under the L1 waiver cannot exceed $8,520 within a three-year period.
+Payment for emergency assistance under the Level One waiver cannot exceed $8,520 within a three-year period.

 Participant-Directed Homemaker/Personal Care is an option available through all three of the waivers DODD administers.
-It is not a requirement of the L1 Waiver.
+It is not a requirement of the Level One Waiver.
 Learn more about participant-directed services.